moonyouj889/building_energy_consumption/README.md

 The timstamp used the UTC ISO format, and the energy readings were taken every fifteen minutes, read in Watt-hour.

-### Restructured Data for Simulation
+### Restructured Raw Data for Simulation

 Since the original data was cleaned manually and all of the building data were gathered into a single table  by whoever posted the data on the online library, I wanted to adjust the schema to something more realistic in a scenario where multiple sensors from multiple buildings were sending their data.
 I assumed that the IoT Gateway that I tried to simulate received the data on building to building basis, and performed the most minimal function possible to reach Cloud Pub/Sub (e.g. gathering multiple sensor data with common building location to be aggregated into a single row).
+Example schema of building 1 and building 8 are shown below:

 | timestamp | building_id | Gen | Sub_1 | Sub_3 |
 | --------- | ----------- | --- | ----- | --- |